-When you register you will be asked if you wish to join Homeswap Direct.
+When you register on this site you will be asked if you wish to join Homeswap Direct.
 This scheme links up all the main national swapping schemes so you can all the possible matches in one place.
 You will need to provide an email address to join.
 We recommend that you do opt into this service to maximise your prospects of finding a swap.

 We are keen to help any tenant who is interested in moving to a smaller home.
 We offer generous cash help, top transfer priority, help with bidding, help with removals, and ongoing support with other rehousing options.
 We can offer cash help if you find someone to swap with in some cases.

-From April 2013, tenants of working age in receipt of Housing Benefit and with a spare bedroom according to the Government’s regulations will only get paid Housing Benefit to cover what they need.
+Tenants of working age in receipt of Housing Benefit and with a spare bedroom according to the Government’s regulations will only get paid Housing Benefit to cover what they need.
 If you have one spare bedroom you will lose 14% of your Housing Benefit and if you have two spare bedrooms you’ll lose 25%.